ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ## Highlights

 - **Terminal package completely separates the virtual terminal from the pseudo-terminal process (pty)**.
 As a result, Terminal package and its Terminal ctrl are not bound by any platform-specific pty implementation.
 Instead, they are decoupled, and an optional pty process class, PtyProcess, is provided with tha package as the default option.
-In this way, using the ctrl on any platform supported by Ultimate++, directly as a front-end for some other terminal based services, such as SSH or TELNET, etc., has become possible.
-This point is demonstrated with one of the provided  examples: While the PtyProcess is currently not available on Windows (it's a TODO), Terminal widget can be compiled, run, and used on Windows, or on other supported platforms, as an SSH terminal with no code modification required on Windows and Linux.
+In this way, using the Terminal widget on any platform supported by Ultimate++, directly as a front-end for some other terminal based services, such as SSH or TELNET, etc., has become possible.
+This point is demonstrated with one of the provided  examples: While the PtyProcess is currently not available on Windows (it's a TODO), Terminal widget can be compiled, run, and used on Windows, or on other supported platforms, as an SSH terminal.
 (See the *Examples* section.)

 - **Terminal package is designed with simplicity in mind.**
 A fully-fledged terminal emulation requires less than 50 sLoC.
-In fact, the first basic example provided with the package is only a single file with 31 sLoC, and it can run complex/heavy applications such as GNU Emacs, vim, Lynx web browser (with mouse tracking), and even [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for  [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulators, with ease.
-(See the *Examples* section)
+In fact, the first basic example provided with the package is only a single .cpp file with 29 sLoC, and it can run complex/heavy applications with mouse tracking and embedded images support, such as [GNU Emacs](https://www.gnu.org/software/emacs/), [Lynx](https://lynx.browser.org/), [GNUPlot](http://www.gnuplot.info/), or [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulator, or even [Jexer](https://jexer.sourceforge.io/), a java-based modern and slick text user interface (TUI) and windowing system for modern terminal emulators, with ease.

 - **Terminal package combines simplicity with configurability.**
-Although it is easy to use and requires very little coding, Terminal ctrl is by no means restrictive.
+Although it is easy to use, and requires very little coding, Terminal ctrl is by no means restrictive.
 It it highly configurable.

 - **Terminal widget is a regular ctrl.**
 It is derived from Upp::Ctrl, and is following the same basic rule: *Everthing belongs somewhere*.
 It supports most of the generic Ctrl methods where applicable or makes sense.
 Of course, If you are determined enough, you can even do some “interesting” things, such as adding Terminal instances to a TreeCtrl or ArrayCtrl. ;)

-- **Terminal widget supports embedded images.**
+- **Terminal widget supports inline images.**
-Terminal ctrl has support for embedded images and image manipulation in general.
-Specifically, it can handle sixel graphics with 4/16/256 and high/true color.
-It uses Upp::Display objects to display the embedded images.
-For example, Ultimate++ already comes with a handful of standard display objects and Terminal package adds two more to the arsenal: a left aligned scaled image display (default) and its right aligned counterpart.
-Client code can set the image display to  one of these pre-defined display objects on-the-fly, and the changes will take place immediately.
-Moreover, you can write your own display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it).
-It also supports an external mode, where the image data -sixels, currently- are handed onto client code for rendering and external viewing.
+Terminal widget has support for embedded images and image manipulation in general.
+Specifically, it can handle [sixel graphics](https://en.wikipedia.org/wiki/Sixel?oldformat=true) with 4/16/256 and high/true color.
+Adding support for other inline image protocols, such as [iTerm2's inline images protocol](https://iterm2.com/documentation-images.html), is also planned.
+Terminal ctrl uses Upp::Display objects to display the embedded images.
+Client code can set the image display to one of the predefined display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it), and the changes will immediately take place.
+Moreover, developers can create their own cell displays tailored for their specific needs.
+Terminal widget also supports an external image viewing mode, where the image data is handed to client code for rendering and external viewing.

 - ***Everything belongs somewhere* rule runs through the heart of Terminal package.**
 There are no manual memory allocations/deallocations, no new/delete pairs, and no smart/not-so-smart/shared pointers in the code; only the containers, and extensive application of the [RAII](https://www.wikiwand.com/en/Resource_acquisition_is_initialization) principle.